couchbaselabs/CouchChat-iOS/README.md

 This script uses the configuration in `script/config.json` to find the Sync Gateway.
 It turns off GUEST access, and sets up a channelmap and validation function.
 The channelmap function configures how data flows between mobile devices.
 The validation function determines if a given update is allowed to proceed.
 Read the Sync Gateway documentation for more details.

-Here is the channelmap function for CouchChat works.
+Here is how the channelmap function for CouchChat works.
 Notice how the access and channel calls are deployed:

 ```javascript
 config.sync = function(doc, oldDoc, userCtx, secObj) {